San Miguel de Allende Town Square

 A Brief History Lesson

 At the top of the hills above the town is a natural spring.
 The early settlers chose this location, realizing the importance of the water source.
 After living at the top of the Hills for many years, the village population grew and eventually moved lower into the valley.
-With the growth came the need to put together a system to control the water and bring it into town for agriculture, cooking, and washing.
+With the growth came the need to put together a system to control the water and bringing it into town for agriculture, cooking, and washing.

 The Movable Feast – On To The Food!